libertyernie/CrosspostSharp/README.md

 * Append link (link will be appended to the tweet; this also lets ArtSync find the tweet later and show you a link)

-Updating/deleting tweets is not supported; go to Twitter if you want to delete a tweet.

 #### DeviantArt / sta.sh

 * Title